HoGentTIN/linux-training-hogent/modules/installing_debian8/030_installing_debian8_theory.md

 ![](assets/debian10_inst5_rootpw.png)

 It is adviced to also create a normal user account.
-I don\'t give my full name, Debian 8 accepts an identical username and full name `paul`.
+I don't give my full name, Debian 8 accepts an identical username and full name `paul`.

 ![](assets/debian10_inst5_newuser.png)